Vyral/base-template/_posts/2022-02-21-how-to-use-the-d-i-s-c-system-to-your-advantagehow-to-use-the-d-i-s-c-system-to-your-advantage.md

 ---
 layout: post
-title: How to Use the D.I.S.C to Your Advantage
+title: How to Use the D.I.S.C. to Your Advantage
 date: 2022-02-21 00:00:00
 tags:
   - Transaction Management